mdaley/pin_gen_udf/README.md

 in a repeatable, reliable way.
 One suggestion would be to have it incorporated into puppet scripts that build out your servers.

 There's no versioning or packaging as I haven't worked out how to do it.
 Suggestions anyone?

+## Issues

+Doesn't work on Microsoft Windows (although it works on Mac OSX and linux).